PawseySC/containers-openfoam-workshop/_episodes/04_buildingAnOpenFOAMContainer.md

 >    ~~~
 >    {: .bash}
 >    - You must be have sudo/root privileges to execute `build`
+>    - conversion may take a while.
+In the meantime let's have a break (or some discussion, depending on the time)
 >
 >    ~~~
 >    INFO:    Starting build...